In this post, we explain the differences between Biology, Chemistry, and Physics in the new syllabus starting 2019.

 Stage 6 Science offers three different science courses – Biology, Chemistry, and Physics.
 More details about Stage 6 can be found on the NSW Education Standards Authority (NESA) website.

 Year 11 Biology, Chemistry and Physics courses are split into a skills component and four modules of study.
 The skills components will be covered within the four modules of study.
-The modules for the Year 11 curriculum starting in 2018 are:
+The modules for the Year 11 curriculum are:

 Year 11 Biology | Year 11 Chemistry | Year 11 Physics | |